I worked from home last year – what can I claim?

 keep records that show you incurred the expenses.

-There are three different methods available for you to choose from:
+There are two different methods available for you to choose from:

 Actual cost method